Close×

 But driving category growth is one part of Lorna Jane’s success.
 The other part is spotting the opportunities and wasting no time tackling them.

-“For example, during the global financial crisis in 2007-08, we were still a small brand, and no one still fully understood the category,” Clarkson says.
-“We were finding it difficult to get premium locations.”
+“For example, leading up to the global financial crisis in 2007-08, we were still a small brand, and no one yet fully understood the category,” Clarkson says.
+“We were finding it difficult to get premium retail locations.

 “But during the global financial crisis, bigger businesses slowed down completely, and they stopped expanding.
-So it gave us the opportunity to be offered these prime locations, and we did it.
+So it gave us the opportunity to be offered these prime locations, and we took them.

 “At the time, everyone was trying to get out of the fashion industry because doors were closing down, and who knows what was going to happen.
 But our business has gone from strength to strength.”